appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 ---
 # Store Value

-The storeValue() function saves data in the browser as key-value pairs representing storage objects and can be later accessed anywhere in the application.
-Appsmith’s storeValue() works similarly to the browser's localStorage method [setItem](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem)().
+The storeValue() function saves data in the browser as key-value pairs and can be later accessed anywhere in the application.

 <VideoEmbed host="youtube" videoId="UUvJn8oWqNs" title="How to use the StoreValue Function" caption="How to use the StoreValue Function"/>

-## Save value in storage
+## Save value

 You can store a value in the Appsmith store using the storeValue() function by passing the parameters shown in the signature.